 This action proposes to remove 4 species from the Snapper Grouper FMU managed by the SAFMC.
-Choosing Alternative 2, 3, 4 and/or 5 would result in administrative changes and are not likely to affect the catchability of black snapper, dog snapper, mahogany snapper, or schoolmaster by fishery participants.
+Choosing Preferred Alternatives 2, 3, 4 and 5 would result in administrative changes and are not likely to affect the catchability of black snapper, dog snapper, mahogany snapper, or schoolmaster by fishery participants.

-Further, removing these species, which will be managed by the state of Florida, is expected to result in more efficient management of all snapper grouper species.
-Specifically, Florida will obtain management authority over the four species that occur largely in southern Florida.
-Complicating matters is the fact that South Florida waters are managed by both the SAFMC and GMFMC.
+Further, removing these species, which would be managed by the state of Florida, is expected to result in more efficient management of all snapper grouper species.
+Specifically, Florida would obtain management authority over the four species, which occur largely in southern Florida.
+Complicating matters is the fact that both the South Atlantic and Gulf of Mexico Fishery Management Councils manage South Florida waters.
 A stated goal by both of these councils is to have consistency in regulations in southern Florida.
 Allowing Florida to manage these species would assist in achieving that goal.
 Turning over management of these species to Florida would allow federal resources (labor and capital) to be used more effectively in the management of the remaining snapper grouper species.

-If the species are not removed from federal management, as would be the case under Alternative 1 (No Action), annual catch limits (ACLs), accountability measures (AMs), and annual catch targets (ACTs) would need to be enforced for three of the four species.
+If the species are not removed from federal management, as would be the case under Alternative 1 (No Action), ACLs, AMs, and ACTs would need to be enforced for three of the four species.
 No management measures are in place for schoolmaster as it is considered an ecosystem component species.
-By removing 4 of the current 59 (approximately 7%) species currently in the FMU, the administrative costs of federally managing snapper could be reduced under Alternatives 2-5, and potentially in a proportional manner (e.g., federal administrative costs might be reduced by 7%).
+By removing 4 of the current 59 (approximately 7%) species currently in the FMU, the administrative costs of federally managing the snapper grouper fishery could be reduced under Preferred Alternatives 2-5, and potentially in a proportional manner (e.g., federal administrative costs might be reduced by 7%).